amphp/http-server/doc/websockets.md

 ```
 interface Websocket {
+    public function onStart();
 	public function onOpen(int $clientId, array $httpRequestEnv);
 	public function onData(int $clientId, string $data);
 	public function onClose(int $clientId, int $code, string $reason);
+	public function onStop();
 }
 ```

-These three methods expose the full range of websocket possibilities to your aerys application.
+The above methods expose the full range of websocket possibilities to your aerys application.
 A brief description of each method follows .

+### onStart()

+Websocket applications may use `onStart()` to initialize resources (e.g. database/socket connections) during the server startup routine.
+If `onStart()` returns an instance of `Amp\Promise` the Aerys server will not start accepting connections until the promise resolves.
+Likewise, if `onStart()` is a generator the server will resolve the generator result prior to completing its startup routine.

 ### onOpen()